 D. Life PBR Exemption

 A company meeting the condition in D.2 below may file a statement of exemption for ordinary life insurance policies, except for policies in D.3 below, issued directly or assumed during the current calendar year, that would otherwise be subject to VM-20.
-Such a statement must be filed with the domiciliary commissioner prior to July 1 of that year certifying that condition D.2 was met based on premiums from the prior calendar year annual statement.
-The statement of exemption must also be included with the NAIC filing for the second quarter of that year.
+If a company has no business issued directly or assumed during the current calendar year that would otherwise be subject to VM-20, a statement of exemption is not required.
+For an initial exemption, such a statement must be filed with the domiciliary commissioner prior to July 1 of that year certifying that condition D.2 was met based on premiums in force from the prior calendar year annual statement and the statement of exemption must also be included with the NAIC filing for the second quarter of that year.

 The domiciliary commissioner may reject such statement prior to Sept.
 1 and require the company to follow the requirements of VM-20 for the ordinary life policies covered by the statement.

+If an initial filed statement is not rejected by the domiciliary commissioner, the filing of such a statement is not required in future calendar years, as long as the company continues to meet the condition in D.2 below, except for policies in D.3 below; rather, ongoing exemptions for each new calendar year will be deemed to not be rejected, unless: 1) the company fails to meet the condition in D.2 below, 2) the policies contain those in D.3 below, or 3) the domiciliary commissioner contacts the company prior to Sept.
+1 and notifies them that the statement of exemption is rejected.
+If any of these three criteria occur, then the current ongoing exemption is rejected and a new initial statement of exemption must be actively filed and not rejected in order for the company to exempt additional policies.
+In the case of an ongoing exemption, rather than include the statement of exemption with the NAIC filing for the second quarter of that year, the company should enter “SEE EXPLANATION” in response to the Life PBR Exemption supplemental interrogatory and provide an explanation, including the calendar year that the company actively filed and was granted the Life PBR Exemption and confirmation that none of the following apply: 1) the company fails to meet the condition in D.2 below, 2) the policies exempted contain those in D.3 below, or 3) the domiciliary commissioner contacted the company and notified them that the statement of exemption was rejected.

 Condition for Exemption:

-The company has less than $300 million of ordinary life premiums1, and if the company is a member of an NAIC group of life insurers, the group has combined ordinary life premiums1 of less than $600 million.
+The company has less than $300 million of ordinary life premiums1, and if the company is a member of an NAIC group of life insurers, the group has combined ordinary life premiums1 of less than $600 million; or

+The only new policies subject to VM-20 being issued or assumed by the company are conversions from existing policies that are being valued under VM-A and VM-C and the company was exempted from, or otherwise not subject to, the requirements of VM-20 in the prior year.

 Policies Excluded from the Life PBR Exemption: